From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Methods

 \subsection{Dataset:}

-The data for 10 $\mu$s molecular dynamics simulation trajectories of the human ACE2 receptor in complex with the receptor binding domains of the spike protein of the SARS-CoV1 coronavirus (PDB: 2AJF) as well as the SARS-Cov2 coronavirus (PDB: 6M17) were obtained from DE Shaw Research \cite{DEShaw}.
-The SARS-CoV1 complex has 777 amino acid residues while the SARS-CoV2 complex has 775 residues.
+The data for 10 $\mu$s molecular dynamics simulation trajectories of the human ACE2 receptor in complex with the receptor binding domains of the spike protein of the SARS-CoV1 coronavirus (PDB: 2AJF) as well as the SARS-CoV2 coronavirus (PDB: 6M17) were obtained from DE Shaw Research \cite{DEShaw}. { We remark here that the MD simulation data from DE Shaw does a fine job in taking into account various effects such as those of glycosylation, and commandingly handles long-time runs, thus offering an excellent starting point for our network analyses. }The SARS-CoV1 complex has 777 amino acid residues while the SARS-CoV2 complex has 775 residues.
 This data was further processed to extract 99 snapshots from the trajectories sampled at equal intervals of time for each complex.
-These two sets of 99 snapshots each form the basis of our analysis, and the input to PSN-Ensemble.
+These two sets of 99 snapshots each form the basis of our analysis, and the input to PSN-Ensemble - the software which extracts network features from the simulation ensemble \cite{Bhat}.
+All our data is primarily visualized using PYMOL and Cytoscape, with some figures being generated on Adobe Illustrator and InkScape.